AdamariMosqueda/Big_Data/README.md

 import org.apache.spark.sql.SparkSession
 val spark = SparkSession.builder().getOrCreate()
 ```
+The libraries that will be needed for the dataframes and the sql syntax that we will need are imported
+A variable is declared to which the "Spark Session" packages are assigned
 2. Upload Netflix Stock CSV file, have Spark infer the data types.

 ```Scala
 val df = spark.read.option("header", "true").option("inferSchema","true")csv("C:/Users/yurid/Documents/RepABigData/Big_Data/Evaluation/Netflix_2011_2016.csv")
 ```
+The variable df is created, which will be a new "data frame" and the data from the csv file is assigned to it

 3. What are the column names?
 ```scala
 df.columns
 ```
 Date, Open, High, Low, Close, Volume, Adj Close
+This instruction will show us in the form of an arrangement the name of the columns mentioned above

 4. How is the scheme?